coderefinery/installation/content/github.md

 4. Follow further instruction and verify your account.

-## Activate 2-factor authentication

-1. Sign into GitHub with your newly created account.
-2. At the right-top corner, you will find your icon in a circle.
-Click the down arrow and select "settings".
-3. From the menu on the left side, select "Account security".
-4. Enable "Two-factor authentication" by a method of your choice.

 ## If you prefer not using GitHub

 If you prefer not to create a GitHub account, you can still follow along with